-If you are a U.S. citizen or a lawful permanent resident, you can sponsor certain types of relatives for green cards.
-These visas confer lawful permanent residency and will allow your loved ones to live and work in the United States.
+If you are a U.S. citizen or a lawful permanent resident, you can sponsor certain types of relatives for green cards in Dallas.
+These visas confer lawful permanent residency and allow your loved ones to live and work in the United States.

 Who Is Eligible for Family-Based Immigration?

 As a lawful permanent resident or U.S. citizen, your ability to sponsor family members for green cards depends on the type of relationship and their immigration category.
 Here's who is eligible and what you need to know:

 - You can sponsor unmarried children under the age of 21.

 - Citizens can sponsor spouses, siblings, parents, and children, regardless of age or marital status.

 However, you cannot sponsor: